VLtim43/graphsAdjacency/README.md

 Activty 2:

-You are helping the medical consulting firm "Doctors Without Weekends" organize doctors' work schedules at a large hospital.
+"You are helping the medical consulting firm "Doctors Without Weekends" organize doctors' work schedules at a large hospital.
 Most of the regular daily schedules are already set.
 Now, you need to deal with the special cases: ensure that there is at least one doctor on duty on each day of special periods, such as holidays (e.g. Christmas, 4th of July, Thanksgiving).

 There are k vacation periods, each covering several consecutive days.
 Let Dj be the set of days in the j-th vacation period.
 The union of all these days, ⋃jDj, forms the set of all vacation days.